Cecil B. DeMille: Scandalous dramas, Biblical epics, and departure from Paramount

-Film started becoming more sophisticated and the Lasky company's subsequent films were criticized for primitive and unrealistic set design.
-Consequently, Beatrice deMille introduced the Famous Players–Lasky to Wilfred Buckland, whom DeMille knew from his time at the American Academy of Dramatic Arts, and he became DeMille's art director.
-William deMille reluctantly became a story editor.
+Films became more sophisticated, and the Lasky company's subsequent films were criticized for their primitive and unrealistic set design.
+Consequently, Beatrice DeMille introduced the Famous Players–Lasky to Wilfred Buckland, whom DeMille knew from his time at the American Academy of Dramatic Arts, and he became DeMille's art director.
+William DeMille reluctantly became a story editor.
 William later converted from theater to Hollywood and spent the rest of his career as a film director.
 DeMille frequently remade his own films.
 In 1917, he remade The Squaw Man (1918), only four years after the original.
 Despite its quick turnaround, the film was fairly successful.
 DeMille's second remake at MGM in 1931 was a failure.

-After five years and 30 hit films, DeMille became the American film industry's most successful director.
-In the silent era, he was renowned for Male and Female (1919), Manslaughter (1922), The Volga Boatman (1926), and The Godless Girl (1928).
+After five years and 30 hit films, DeMille became the most successful director in the American film industry.
+In the silent era, he was renowned for Male and Female, Manslaughter, The Volga Boatman, and The Godless Girl.
 His trademark scenes included bathtubs, lion attacks, and Roman orgies.
 Many of his films featured scenes in two-color Technicolor.
 In 1923, DeMille released the modern melodrama The Ten Commandments, a significant change from his previous irreligious films.
-The film was produced on a budget of $600,000, Paramount's most expensive production.
+The film was produced on a budget of $600,000, and it was Paramount's most expensive production to date.
 This concerned Paramount executives, but the film was the studio's highest-grossing film.
 It held the Paramount record for 25 years until DeMille broke the record again.